 Bieké: Tierra de Valientes

-Bieké: Tierra de Valientes (Vieques: Land of braves) was conceived three years after the shutting down of the US Navy's Camp Garcia in Vieques, Puerto Rico.
+For over sixty years, the US Navy used Vieques, the island municipality of the archipelago of Puerto Rico for weapons testing and the practice of military maneuvers.
+Before that they had used the island of Culebra just north of Vieques.
+The people successfully ended the maneuvers in Culebra in 1975 and in Vieques on May 1st, 2003.
+Bieké: Tierra de Valientes (Vieques: Land of braves) was conceived three years after the US Navy's Camp Garcia base closed in Vieques.
 I set out to learn more about the people still living in and fighting for Vieques after the wave of solidarity, the news cameras and celebrities had left.
-I arrived in the fall of 2006 for the first of a series of trips.
-What I encountered on that island was the ultimate manifestation of sacrifice, commitment and a guidebook for nationhood and liberation.
-Vieques was also the catalyst for a revolution in my life and work.
+I arrived in the fall of 2006 for the first of a series of research trips.
+What I encountered on that island was a guide for resistance, struggle, nationhood and liberation.
+My time there revolutionized my political views, my life, vision and work.
+Ultimately, Vieques inspired me to leave New York City, where I was born and raised, and move to the archipelago.
+But first came the powerful experience of researching, creating and sharing this project which I still consider my most important work, and which informs the work that I do today, sixteen years later.

 The Bieké project was made possible with grants from The Puffin Foundation, Ltd., NALAC Fund for the Arts, CUNY-Caribbean Exchange Program, The Center for Puerto Rican Studies and The George Sugarman Foundation.

-April 19, 2019 marks the 20th anniversary since the death of David Sanes Rodriguez.
-David was killed when a US Navy pilot missed his target dropping two 500-pound bombs on the observation point where he worked as a civilian guard.
+On April 19, 1999, Viequense David Sanes Rodríguez was killed when a US Navy pilot missed his target dropping two 500-pound bombs on the observation point where David worked as a civilian guard.
 He happened to be covering a shift for his friend that day.
-This tragedy became the catalyst for the most recent wave of protests that finally led to the closing of Camp Garcia, the US military base on Vieques.
+This tragedy became the catalyst for the last recent wave of protests that finally led to the closing of Camp Garcia, the US military base on Vieques.
 Despite this victory of May 1st, 2003, the struggle for peace and political/ environmental justice on Vieques continues.
-In honor of this island and her valiant people, in commemoration of this tragic anniversary, I am sharing publicly, for the first time, this video I created using interview footage, photos, my own artwork gathered for my Bieké project back from 2006-2009.
-The work 19 de abril, speaks of the events of that date.
-Not included in this video is how 2 years after David's murder, his mother, Epifania Sanes died, exactly on the anniversary of her son, from a broken heart it is said.
+In honor of this island and her valiant people, I share this video I created using interview footage, photos, newspaper clippings and my own artwork gathered for my Bieké project back from 2006-2009.
+The work 19 de abril, details events of that date with his relatives.
+Not included in this video is how 2 years after David's murder, his mother, Epifania Rodríguez died, exactly on the anniversary of her son, from a broken heart it is said.

 Vieques, arawak for “small island,” has a long indigenous history beyond the Taíno whose high period in the Greater Antilles is dated to be from 1200-1500 AD.
 In Vieques however, lie the remains of el Hombre de Puerto Ferro, an indigenous man dated to have lived 4,000 years ago.
 With these images, I reference indigenous cosmology, particularly the belief that the ocean is the dwelling place of spirits.
-In the evening the world would flip upside down and the dark seas would become the heavens with sea creatures as constellations.
-The heavens are the home of the sacred ancestors and gods: the cemies, hence the name of the series.
+The world flips in the evening.
+Dark seas become become the heavens with sea creatures as constellations.
+The dark cosmos is home of the sacred ancestors and gods: the cemís, hence the name of the series.
 Those featured are viequenses who have passed, sacred ancestors in this continued struggle.
-I have painted them in the blue-green glows of Vieques' famed bio-luminescent bay, shining like the sacred spirits they are.
+I painted them in the blue-green glows of Vieques' famed bioluminescent bay, shining like the sacred spirits they are.

 Cemí